This employee engagement guide will teach you:

 Money and benefits are important considerations for people applying for a position at your company.

-That said, they are not the reasons why people choose to stay - or to leave.
-If your HR department is doing a good job attaching value to positions, it’s safe to assume that most employees could get the same job (with the same paycheck and the same benefits) with any of your competitors.
+That said, they are not the reasons why people choose to stay — or to leave.
+If your HR department is doing a good job attaching value to positions, it’s safe to assume that most employees could get the same job (with the same paycheck and the same benefits) as any of your competitors.

 With everything else remaining the same, employees choose to stick with their companies because they fulfill more than just their basic needs.
 Some of the strongest of those needs have to do with respect, recognition, and self-fulfillment.

 Maslow’s hierarchy of needs illustrates this quite nicely.
 Money buys the bottom two tiers.
 Once those needs are satisfied, throwing more money at your employees comes with diminishing returns.